-- 8.30.2 To fully explain the infrastructure requirements and the implications for the viability of the scheme, the applicant has submitted an Infrastructure Delivery Plan, a Site Wide Viability Report 2017, a Site Wide Viability Report Addendum (March 2019) and a Supplemental Position Statement (August 2019).
-In the December 2020 these documents were added to with a further Viability Statement (dated 17th December 2020). - 8.30.3 This Authority has instructed CBRE to review each of these submissions on its behalf, and to advise on the infrastructure delivery, costs and other implications for the delivery of the scheme.
-A copy of the 'Welborne Garden Village Planning Viability Review October 2019' by CBRE is attached at Appendix B, the CBRE addendum to this Report is provided at Appendix C and the Garden Village Planning Viability January 2021' undertaken by CBRE on behalf of the Planning Authority, is attached at Appendix D of this Planning Report. - 8.30.4 The following section of the report considers: - The submitted Infrastructure Delivery Plan; - M27 Junction 10 costs and funding - The implications of the Community Infrastructure Levy - Scheme viability
+- 8.30.2 To fully explain the infrastructure requirements and the implications for the viability of the scheme, the applicant has submitted an Infrastructure Delivery Plan, a Site Wide Viability Report 2017, a Site Wide Viability Report Addendum (March 2019) a Supplemental Position Statement (August 2019) and a Viability Statement (December 2020).
+In June 2021 these were added to by a Welborne Garden Village- Viability Update (3rd June).

+- 8.30.3 This Authority has instructed CBRE to review each of these submissions on its behalf, and to advise on the infrastructure delivery, costs and other implications for the delivery of the scheme.
+A copy of the assessments undertaken by CBRE on behalf of this Council are appended to this Planning Committee report and are: the 'Welborne Garden Village Planning Viability Review October 2019' (Appendix B); the CBRE addendum to this Report (Appendix C); the Garden Village Planning Viability January 2021' (Appendix D); and the Planning Viability Addendum Report July 2021 (Appendix E).

+- 8.30.4 The following section of the report considers:

+- The Infrastructure Delivery Plan;

+- M27 Junction 10 Costs and Funding

+- Community Infrastructure Levy

+- Applicant's Viability Proposal

+- Housing Investment Grant

+- Assessment of the Scheme Viability

+- Officers' Conclusions